 Stations can be inaccessible because 1) they were incorrectly positioned on land, 2) located in water too shallow for the boat, or 3) they cannot be sampled for unforeseen circumstances.
 If it cannot be sampled, the sampling site will be moved to a location within 100 m horizontal distance from the original site, staying within +/-10% of the depth of the original site.
 If it still cannot be sampled, the station will be abandoned.
-For most Bight'18 strata (shelf, slope, Northern Channel Islands), no station should be sampled in less than 6 m or more than 1000 m.
-In bays and harbors, the safety margin is 3 meters.
-In estuaries with greater than 27 ppt salinity, 1 m is the safety margin using shallow draft vessels.
+For most Bight'23 strata (shelf, slope, Northern Channel Islands), no station should be sampled in less than 6 m or more than 1000 m.
+In bays and harbors, the safety margin is 3 m.
+In estuaries, 1 m is the safety margin using shallow draft vessels.
 Estuary samples should only be collected within subtidal portions of the channel.
-In brackish estuaries with potential wadable sites, it is the judgement of the field team as to safety and accessibility of the site.
+In freshwater estuaries with potential wadable sites, it is the judgement of the field team as to safety and accessibility of the site.